Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

-# Searching for anthrax in the New York City Subway Metagenome.
+# Searching for anthrax in the New York City subway metagenome.

 By Robert Petit III, Matthew Ezewudo, Sandeep J. Joseph and *Timothy D. Read, Emory University School of Medicine, Atlanta, Georgia